usnistgov/dimspec/README.md

 &emsp;A [paper describing this project](https://doi.org/10.1021/jasms.4c00073) has been published in the Journal of the American Society for Mass Spectrometry.
 It is freely available until November 2024 as an ACS Editor's Choice selection.
 > Ragland, J. M.; Place, B. J. A Portable and Reusable Database Infrastructure for Mass Spectrometry, and Its Associated Toolkit (The DIMSpec Project).
 J. Am.
 Soc.
 Mass Spectrom.
 2024. https://doi.org/10.1021/jasms.4c00073.

-&emps;The MSMatch application has been updated to fix a typo on the landing page, fix a bug preventing isolation widths above 4 Da on the data input page (mostly applicable to SWATH experiments), and prevent certain edge conditions from resulting in unrenderable tables.
+&emsp;The MSMatch application has been updated to fix a typo on the landing page, fix a bug preventing isolation widths above 4 Da on the data input page (mostly applicable to SWATH experiments), and prevent certain edge conditions from resulting in unrenderable tables.
 Additionally, the DIMSpec-QC application and underlying functions in `gather_qc.R` and `elementalcomposition.R` have received some quality of life improvements to preferentially interact with the API, if available, rather than a local database connection.

 ----